More tickets for Edinburgh's Hogmanay sold than ever before

 Tickets for Edinburgh's Hogmanay celebrations are selling at their quickest rate since the turn of the century as organisers warned revellers they face being turned away if they leave it to the last minute.

-Organisers are predicting that the crowds descending on the city centre tomorrow (Friday) will be just as big for Hogmanay after superstar singer Paolo Nutini agreed to stage a special "night afore" gig.
+Organisers are predicting that the crowds descending on the city centre tonight will be just as big for Hogmanay after superstar singer Paolo Nutini agreed to stage a special “Night Afore” gig.

-An open-air ceilidh on the Royal Mile on Hogmanay, the Loony Dook at South Queensferry on 1 January, and the pop-up Scot:Lands festival around the capital's Old Town on the same day, have also sold out in advance, along with Nutini's two 10,000-capacity gigs.
+An open-air ceilidh on the Royal Mile on Hogmanay, the Loony Dook at South Queensferry, the pop-up Scot:Lands festival around the capital’s Old Town and a closing ‘Final Fling’ at the National Museum of Scotland have also sold out in advance, along with Nutini’s two 10,000-capacity gigs.

 Festival producers Unique Events say the torchlight procession curtain-raiser, which has been made all-ticket to try to accommodate huge demand to take part in the popular parade of fire, is also “on course” to be a 30,000 sell-out.